Relationships with Our Employees

 Promotion of Work-Life Balance

 To promote the usage of annual paid leave, Kissei has established a systematic paid leave usage system, which covers an annual Companywide leave period of two days and three days of leave for commemorative occasions, such as wedding anniversaries and birthdays.
-To reduce overtime work, head offices and laboratories have set every Wednesday and salary payment day as “no-overtime” days, while sales branches and offices promote days without out-of-office travel and salary payment days as days to go home on time.
+To reduce overtime work, head offices and laboratories have set every Wednesday and salary payment day as No-Overtime Days, while sales branches and offices promote days without out-of-office travel and salary payment days as days to go home on time.
 These initiatives to reduce overtime work and improve efficiency are part of our constant effort to promote a work–life balance.

 Promoting the Success of Women